Dzenit110/Fruit-Vegetable-Platform/README.md

 This project is related to fruit and vegetable classification.
 It is a simple web application that any user can utilize.
 Users need to upload an image of any fruit or vegetable.
 Our system will automatically classify the image and provide a prediction about its name.
 Additionally, we have added a module that provides information about the fruits and vegetables.
 Our project recognizes the fruit or vegetable in the image using image processing and calculates its calories through the module.
 <br>

 Furthermore, users can register and log in.
 Here, users can share their desired text and discuss fruit and vegetable calories with other users, as there is a small blog available.
 Later, users can delete or edit their posts as desired.
 Additionally, in the "About Us" section, users can get information about the project.
 This is a web application, so users can run it directly in any browser.
-The project is intended to be hosted on cloud systems, and all requests are implemented using the Python programming language (Deep Learning).
+The project is intended to be hosted on cloud systems, and all requests are implemented using the Python programming language (Deep Learning)..

 <br><br>